 Students learn the principles of producing television news packages, which they shoot and edit using HD non-linear equipment.
 All students cover news and sports primarily off campus.
 The focus is on writing, news judgment, content, interviewing, use of voice and doing stand-ups.
 Stories can air on the TV newscast that is broadcast live weekly.
 Prerequisites: Take JRN 106 or SPS 106; and JRN 260 or JRN 263.
+Offered: Every year, All

+3 Credits.
 Students engage in a detailed examination of current issues in journalism in a format that may incorporate academic research, journalistic writing and multimedia presentations.
 Students should consult the School of Communications course bulletin for information about each semester's offerings.